 Vegetable Gardens Help the Environment

-• When gardeners use kitchen waste as compost, this keeps that waste out of landfills and helps to produce healthier soil and more abundant crops.
+• When gardeners use kitchen waste and organic matter as compost, this keeps that waste out of landfills and helps to produce healthier soil and more abundant crops.

 How To Start A Vegetable Garden